-(b) Stock Options
+(a) Stock Options

 The maximum number of stock options that the Company may grant under its current Stock Option Plan is 10,000,000.
-As at December 31, 2018, the Company has 1,650,000 stock options available for grant.
+As at December 31, 2019, the Company has 4,450,000 stock options available for grant.
 All stock options granted are subject to the following vesting schedule: 25% at grant date and 25% every six months thereafter.